improbable-eng/kedge/README.md

 ## Status

-The project is still in testing (alpha) state.
-APIs can change.
+The project is still in beta state, however heavily tested and used on prod clusters.
 For status, see [CHANGELOG](CHANGELOG.md)

 ## Wishlist